varxcx/JistVids/README.md

 ## Installation

-To get started with the Fun Test App, follow these steps:
+To get started with the JistVids, follow these steps:

 1. **Clone the Repository**:
     ```bash